-At September 30, 2023, the remaining contractual maturities of available-for-sale securities were less than three years.
-There have been no significant realized gains or losses on available-for-sale securities for the periods presented.
-For investments with unrealized losses, the Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost basis.
+At September 30, 2022, the remaining contractual maturities of available-for-sale securities were less than three years.
+There have been no significant realized gains or losses on available-for-sale securities for the three and nine months ended September 30, 2022 and 2021.
+The unrealized losses on the Company's investments in marketable debt securities were caused by interest rate increases.
+At September 30, 2022, thirty corporate bond securities with an aggregate fair value of \$77.7 million and an aggregate unrealized loss of \$1.7 million were in a loss position for more than twelve months.
+The contractual terms of these investments do not permit the issuers to settle the securities at a price less than the par value.
+Accordingly, it is expected that the securities will not be settled at a price less than the amortized cost basis of these investments.
+The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost basis.